alao3/2019-12-13_BaltimoreCityGovernment_BusinessAnalytics_LaoBarrow/README.md

 ### Environmental Citations Findings

-Initially we intended to only analyze the enviromental citations specifically for illegal dumping but we realised that the data collected for this violation was actually corrupted.
+Initially we intended to only analyze the environmental citations specifically for illegal dumping but we realised that the data collected for this violation was actually corrupted.
 As a compromise, we instead focused on citations given for violations similar to illegal dumping, trash accumulation and bulk trash in particular.

 From 2014 to now, there has been an exponential increase in the number of both citations.